Kota Kinabalu Line

-The Kota Kinabalu Line (Laluan Kota Kinabalu) is a proposed light rapid transit (LRT) system network in Kota Kinabalu as one of the method to ease traffic congestion in the city.
+The Kota Kinabalu Line (Laluan Kota Kinabalu) is a proposed light rapid transit (LRT) system network in Kota Kinabalu, Malaysia, as one of the method to ease traffic congestion in the city.
 The proposal has been considered, and as reported in the government website, the project was in the ground breaking process under the Kota Kinabalu development plan.
 The current under construction project of the Aeropod rail station in Tanjung Aru also has made a provision for LRT in their plan.